Chapter 14

 Philosophy of climate change

 The climate problem is a philosophical minefield.
 For an overview, I definitely recommend Gardner's book, which is listed in the additional reading section.
 Climate change brings up so many difficult questions.
 For example, is it ethical to have kids given the fact that the kids (and the kids' descendants) will cause additional climate change?
-Listen to this podcast for a great discussion of the issue.

 The 2°C target

 One of the most important parts of any climate policy is the long-term goal.
-Most policies today focus on 2°C warming, but there is some argument whether this is the right target. e.g., Victor and Kennel, Climate policy: Ditch the 2°C warming goal, Nature 514, 30–31, 2014 doi:10.1038/514030a and Luers and Sklar, The difficult, the dangerous, and the catastrophic: Managing the spectrum of climate risks.
+Most policies today focus on 2°C warming, but there is some argument whether this is the right target. e.g., Victor and Kennel, Climate policy: Ditch the 2°C warming goal, Nature 514, 30–31, 2014 doi: 10.1038/514030a and Luers and Sklar, The difficult, the dangerous, and the catastrophic: Managing the spectrum of climate risks.
 Earth's Future, 2, 114–118, 2014, doi: 10.1002/2013EF000192.

 The British Government has a pretty cool climate calculator that you can use to figure out how hard it is to keep warming below 2°C. See also the C-LEARN web-based program for calculating the climate impacts of various policies.